List of games in Star Trek: Fencing

 Captain Jean-Luc Picard engages in fencing matches on at least two occasions.
 First, in the episode "We'll Always Have Paris", Picard is in a match against an unnamed crew member.
-Picard scores a point, and then the match is cut short because of a strange time loop (which serves as the plot for the main story).
+Picard scores a touch, and then the match is cut short because of a strange time loop (which serves as the plot for the main story).
 Second, he matches against Guinan in the episode "I, Borg".
 Guinan feigns injury and Picard lowers his guard to help, at which time she strikes for an easy point.
 She does this to warn Picard against feeling sorry for the injured Borg that the crew has saved (which serves as the plot for the main story).

 In a flashback scene in Star Trek: Picard, Admiral Picard is shown reading part of The Three Musketeers to a young Romulan boy, Elnor.
 He then teaches Elnor the basics of fencing, as depicted in the book.
 In the present time of the show, Elnor has grown to become an excellent swordsman.

 Hikaru Sulu in the original series is known to be a fencer, as demonstrated in the episode "The Naked Time".
-In the 2009 movie, Sulu mentions he has combat training, which he later tells Kirk is "Fencing."
+In the 2009 movie, Sulu mentions he has combat training, which he later tells Kirk is "fencing."
 He carries a retractable sword during the space jump to the mining probe over Vulcan, and proves to be a formidable swordsman against his Romulan opponents.

 Games of chance

 Chula

 Chula is a game played by the Wadi race that places real people into a game who face a series of challenges based on dice rolls and decisions made by an outside player.
 Wagers are placed on the survival of the in-game players.
-It was the plot of the DS9 episode "Move Along Home".
+It was the plot of the Deep Space Nine episode "Move Along Home".
+It would appear again as a major subplot in the Lower Decks episode "In the Cradle of Vexilon."